storkjs/patch-diff/README.md

 ## Usage

-a `PatchDiff` instance wraps an object and provides a convenient API for updating it while emitting events about every change.
+A `PatchDiff` instance wraps an object and provides a convenient API for updating it while emitting events about every change.

 It has the following api: